dano0o095/Drivvn_Snap/drivvn_snap/README.md

 ### Future improvments
 The work here is by no means perfection and of course could be tidied up in places.
 For example, you can see I started to develop the "Optional Requirements" - I would idealy revisit the logic for the probability calculator to condense this or perhaps re-write it.
-I had an idea for animating the text for when you get a snap, but ran out of time.
-Ditto for adding sound effects.
+The animation for getting a snap could be smoother and more "in your face" I think.
+Could also add animation for moving the card from the right pile to the left pile.
+Add a "card flip" sound effect for when a card is drew.